Form Section Structure

 Campaign Section Structure

-So we’re calling on consumer affairs ministers to commit to fixing cancellation chaos – and the more of us that come together the stronger our calls will be.
-With your help, we can keep fair travel in the spotlight.
+That's why we need clear rules for when things go wrong through no fault of the consumer.
+We’re calling on consumer affairs ministers to come to the table and create stronger travel consumer protections – and the more of us that come together the stronger our calls will be.
+With your help, we can keep fair travel on the agenda.

 Here's our plan for fairer travel: